feathersui/feathersui-starling/documentation/help/markdown/layout-group.md

 container.backgroundDisabledSkin = new Image( disabledTextures );
 ```

-The `backgroundSkin` property provides the default background for when the container is enabled.
-The `backgroundDisabledSkin` is displayed when the group is disabled.
-If the `backgroundDisabledSkin` isn't provided to a disabled group, it will fall back to using the `backgroundSkin` in the disabled state.
+The [`backgroundSkin`](../api-reference/feathers/controls/LayoutGroup.html#backgroundSkin) property provides the default background for when the container is enabled.
+The [`backgroundDisabledSkin`](../api-reference/feathers/controls/LayoutGroup.html#backgroundDisabledSkin) is displayed when the group is disabled.

 ### Targeting a LayoutGroup in a theme